Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 - Last week against the Titans, Tagovailoa went 18-for-38 (47.4 percent) for 205 yards and one interception.

-- Tagovailoa has thrown for 599 passing yards over his last three games (199.7 per game) and has a 58.2% completion percentage (53-of-91), throwing three touchdown passes with four interceptions.
+- Tagovailoa has racked up 599 passing yards (199.7 per game) and has a 58.2% completion percentage (53-for-91) over his last three appearances, tossing three touchdowns and four interceptions.

 Tagovailoa's Miami Teammates